wkumari/draft-vandergaast-edns-client-subnet/README.md

    production use among several major Internet companies, a subset of which are listed at http://www.afasterinternet.com/participants.htm .

-   While they interoperate for the primary goal, they have varying behaviour around poorly specified edge cases.
-Known incompatibilities will be described.
+   This document describes the protocol as it is used in the hope that new implementations can be as interoperable as those currently deployed.
+However, the existing implementations have varying behaviour around poorly specified edge cases, and several technical issues that can cause interoperability problems have been identified through the review process of the document.
+Some of those issues are described here but are not necessarily resolved.
 The authors believe that it is better to document this system, even if not everyone agrees with the concept or the details of the original specification, rather than leave it undocumented and proprietary.
 A revised proposal to improve upon the minor flaws in this protocol will be forthcoming to the IETF.

 2. Privacy Note